iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export class ImsDelegationSecureTokenClient extends Client {
     constructor();
+    // Warning: (ae-incompatible-release-tags) The symbol "getToken" is marked as @public, but its signature references "AuthorizationToken" which is marked as @beta
-    getToken(requestContext: ClientRequestContext, authorizationToken: AuthorizationToken, relyingPartyUri?: string, appId?: string): Promise<AccessToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getToken" is marked as @public, but its signature references "AccessToken" which is marked as @beta getToken(requestContext: ClientRequestContext, authorizationToken: AuthorizationToken, relyingPartyUri?: string, appId?: string): Promise<AccessToken>;
     protected getUrlSearchKey(): string;
     // (undocumented)